On Rails testing

 - I like plain unit tests, as a general resource.

 - I love model tests that check results against the database.
-I like checking results against the database in general (except for system tests).

 - I love system tests and I was delighted by Rails embracing them officially in version 5.

 - I find value in testing helpers, mailers, and jobs.

 On the negative side: